Sagar History, Family Crest & Coats of Arms

-Anglo-Saxons.
+The earliest origins of the name Sagar date back to the time of the Anglo-Saxons.
 The name is derived from the baptismal name for the son of Sigar which was an Old English personal name.
 One source claims the name was Norman in origin from Segre in Anjou.
-CITATION[CLOSE]

 Early Origins of the Sagar family